Know About The Festival Of Colours, Make Your Holi More Enjoyable

 As per Vedas, Dahan Kriya or the act of putting all the sin to fire, should be performed on the day of Holi.
 During this ritual, Rakshogaan mantras, as mentioned in the Rig Veda should be recited.
 This ritual can help one eradicate negativity and safeguard from ominous influences.

 Besides, the holy fire of Holika should be worshipped with all the necessary ingredients.
 Also, the Pooja should be performed wholeheartedly, with complete devotion.
 With a correct recital of mantras, one may even be able to defeat the evil forces and negative vibes.
-Have you any query for future?
-Buy the Ask Any Question Report and get your concern settled.

 As per Puranas, there is another legend associated with Holi.
 It goes to say that Lord Shiva got furious, opened his third eye and incinerated Kaamdev, the Lord of Desire, on this day.
 Hence, many people celebrate this festival by burning some objects of desire, as a symbolic gesture of getting rid of carnal desires.
 Eight days, from the eighth day of the Falgun Shukla Paksha to the Full Moon Day (Purnima), are celebrated as Holashtak.
 It is advisable that no holy rituals are performed, and no auspicious projects/ assignments/ tasks are undertaken during those eight days.
-Do you want to boost your financial growth?
-Avail the Free 2023 Finance Report and get guided for a golden future.

 Many devotees also worship Lord Hanuman on the day of Holi.
 It is said that if rice mixed with clarified butter (ghee) and/ or vermilion is offered to Lord Hanuman on this day, then all troubles, sadness and fears can be beaten.